otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-classes-objects-and-encapsulation.md

 Encapsulation is the process of hiding the implementation details of a class from the outside world and exposing only the necessary information and functionality through a public interface.
 Encapsulation is one of the fundamental principles of object-oriented programming, and it is used to promote the principles of abstraction, modularity, and information hiding.

+What is a real-world example?

+A good example of encapsulation is a bank account.
+A bank account has a balance, which is a private field that can only be accessed by the bank itself.
+The bank provides a public interface for accessing the balance, such as a website or mobile app, which allows customers to view their balance and make transactions.
+The bank also provides a public interface for making deposits and withdrawals, which allows customers to add or remove money from their account.

-Encapsulation is achieved through access modifiers, such as `public`, `private`, and `protected`, which control the visibility and accessibility of class members (fields and methods).
+You will see below that encapsulation is achieved through access modifiers, such as `public`, `private`, and `protected`, which control the visibility and accessibility of class members (fields and methods).

 For example, a class can have a private field that holds some important data and a public property that allows the data to be accessed, like this: